Downtown Los Angeles: Recent years

 Multiple Olympic and Paralympic events will be held in DTLA during the 2028 Summer Olympics and Paralympics.
+The Los Angeles Organizing Committee for the 2028 Olympic and Paralympic Games is headquartered in Downtown LA at the USC Tower.

-After six years of construction, the new Sixth Street Viaduct opened on July 9, 2022 at a cost of $588-million.
+After six years of construction, the new Sixth Street Viaduct opened on July 9, 2022, at a cost of $588-million.
 This new bridge replaced a 1932 viaduct of the same name which was demolished in 2016 due to a fact that it would collapse if there were a major earthquake, and alkali-silica reaction – colloquially known as "concrete cancer".
 Pedestrian and bicycle access points link to other projects such as 12 acres of new park space below the viaduct.

+On July 7, 2026, the Frank Gehry-designed project is slated to open in 2027, which is located in the northwest corner of the intersection of 2nd and Hill Streets on Bunker Hill, that features concert halls, incorporating publicly-accessible garden, and being a installation of the cluster of cultural destinations.

 Shopping malls

 Shopping centers include FIGat7th, and The Bloc Los Angeles, an open-air shopping area.
 Others include Japanese Village Plaza in Little Tokyo, City National Plaza, the Homer Laughlin Building, and the Los Angeles Mall.

 Geography

 Downtown Los Angeles is flanked by Echo Park to the north and northwest, Chinatown to the northeast, Boyle Heights to the east, Vernon to the south, Historic South Central and University Park to the southwest, and Pico-Union and Westlake to the west.

 Downtown is bounded on the northeast by Cesar Chavez Avenue, on the east by the Los Angeles River, on the south by the Los Angeles city line with Vernon, on the southwest by East Washington Boulevard and on the west by the 110 Freeway or Beaudry Avenue, including the entire Four Level Interchange with the 101 Freeway.